• Skip to primary navigation

 It is clear that green leaf lettuce and escarole are practically opposites when it comes to their care, use, taste, and nutrition benefits.

-Every chef - from a novice to the most experienced - should be aware of these crucial differences in order to create even better dishes.
+Every chef - from a novice to the most experienced - should be aware of these important differences to create even better dishes.

 Although not used interchangeably in cooking, we must remember that both green leaf lettuces and escarole still have overlapping nutritive characteristics.